tbritt10/paid-network/README.md

+# This is a project that was completed for SkillsUSA Job Skills Open Demo in 2015.

 # Bypassing payment for a premium wifi network
 A demonstration of vulnerabilities in paid networks (Planes, hotels, truck stops, etc...) that use a public network with a mac address filter.